Saturday Is International Asteroid Day, So Here Are Some Asteroid Facts To Blow Your Mind

 It was on June 30, 1908, that an asteroid hit the Earth in possibly the largest and most destructive asteroid impact in human history.
 On that day, a meteoroid (that’s what asteroids are called when they enter the atmosphere) exploded in the air about 3-6 miles over Tunguska, in far western Siberia.
 The force of the impact is estimated to be roughly equivalent to 1,000 of the atomic bombs dropped on Hiroshima.

-Fortunately, the object struck a sparsely-populated and remote region of Siberia, and is not believed to have caused any human casualties.
+Fortunately, the object struck a sparsely populated and remote region of Siberia, and is not believed to have caused any human casualties.
 Had it exploded over, say, London or Moscow, the human death toll would likely have been in the millions, if not the tens of millions.

 Tomorrow is 110th anniversary of the Tunguska impact above Siberia – #AsteroidDay2018! @AsteroidDay celebration will continue, inc. a 2 hour webcast by @ESA and @ESO, #AskESA or #AskESO any questions about asteroids & we'll do our best to answer them live: https://t.co/EtwlkEKIqg pic.twitter.com/GfHD603vgR